-Describe the state program addressed but the CDPC Dublic Excilition program addresses infrastructure issues in communities Describe the state program addressed by the CDBG Public Facilities program addresses infrastructure issues in communities Method of Distribution. including, but not limited to: water, sanitary sewer, storm sewer, utilities, streets, wastewater treatment, broadband communications, fire stations, community centers, and libraries.
+Describe the state program addressed by the Method of Distribution.

+CDBG Public Facilities program addresses infrastructure issues in communities including, but not limited to: water, sanitary sewer, storm sewer, utilities, streets, wastewater treatment, broadband communications, fire stations, community centers, and libraries.
 In previous years, CDBG-SF funds were only allowed to be utilized for CDBG-Public Facilities for Economic Development awards.
-Beginning ir program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
+Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
 These funds will be spent in a fungible fashion with grant funds.
 This change in methodology is expected to eliminate this source of funding available in subsequent years.
-CDBG- CV funds will be allocated to this category.
+CDBG-CV funds will be allocated to this category.
 Projects funded will reflect goals of the funding to prevent, prepare for and respond to the coronavirus (COVID-19).

-Describe all of the criteria that will be used to The primary criteria used to select applications for funding are: select applications and the relative • the three National Objectives (benefit to LMI individuals, slum and blight, importance of these criteria. urgent local need) activities listed must be eligible activities • need for the funding Public Facilities is eligible under CDBG-CLOSE; however, DEHCR is unable to accurately predict whether or how much CDBG-CLOSE funding will be expended under this category.
-Consistent with their use, in addition to the traditional "small cities" recipients, th State will also accept applications from Entitlement Communities and Counties fo the second award of CDBG-CV funds.
-In addition to this activity, the State will allo Entitlement Communities and Counties to identify activities for funding that are consistent with the use of CDBG-CV funds.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.